chanhenry54/Discord-First-Bot/README.md

 ## Changelog

-Version 1.0.1: Developed basic functionality of bot.
+Version 1.0.1: Added 'no u' response and Heroku deployment.

-Version 1.0.0: Initial creation.
+Version 1.0.0: Initial creation, bot is functional.